leonmavr/freestyle_rt_cpp/README.md

 ### With textures

+demo00 can be run with texture mapping enabled.
 Texture files are large so first you will need to fetch them from git LFS.
 To install git LFS if you haven't already: